Gustu

 Gustu is a restaurant and bar in La Paz, Bolivia.
-Its name comes from the quechua word for flavour.
-It was founded by Claus Meyer and opened in April 2012 under Head Chef Marsia Taha.
+Its name comes from the Quechua word for 'flavour'.
+It was founded by Claus Meyer and opened in April 2012 under head chef Marsia Taha.
 It is considered among South America's 50 best restaurants.

 History

-Gustu opened its doors in April 2012 and soon was noticed by major international newspapers and magazines along with its founder Claus Meyer at the front.
-Most noteworthy is the appearances in The New York Times, The Guardian, Financial Times, Food and Wine, Bloomberg, Eater and CNN.
+Gustu opened its doors in April 2012 and soon was noticed by major international newspapers and magazines along with its founder Claus Meyer.
+Most noteworthy are appearances in The New York Times, The Guardian, the Financial Times, Food and Wine, Bloomberg, Eater and CNN.

-Being part of Melting Pot Bolivia, an NGO endeavor by Claus Meyer in cooperation with IBIS Denmark, Gustu's mission is both restaurant and cooking school.
+Being part of Melting Pot Bolivia, an NGO endeavor by Meyer in cooperation with IBIS Denmark, Gustu's mission is both restaurant and cooking school.
 After they both experienced success, Gustu departed from Melting Pot Bolivia and IBIS Denmark.

 Melting Pot Bolivia and Gustu were the subject of the 2019 film A Taste of Sky, directed by Michael Lei.

-In October 2024, Marsia Taha resigned her position as Head Chef to open her first restaurant.
+In October 2024, Marsia Taha resigned her position as head chef to open her first restaurant.
 Chefs Jairo Michel and Kenzo Hirose are now managing Gustu.

 Philosophy

 The restaurant's motto and founding philosophy is: "We believe we can change the world through food."
-This is something Claus Meyer implemented when he introduced the "Manifesto of the New Bolivian Cuisine".
+Meyer implemented this ethos when he introduced the "Manifesto of the New Bolivian Cuisine".
 Most of the students at Gustu are underprivileged Bolivian youngsters.

 The restaurant also applies a "kilometer 0" philosophy, meaning that all products used in their dishes and drinks are exclusively born, planted, developed, and transformed in Bolivia.